jasmine2000/jasmine2000.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 \
 Hi!
-I'm Jasmine, a rising senior at MIT majoring in computer science.
+I'm Jasmine, a senior at MIT majoring in computer science.

 On this website you will find...